As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 Card Brand Rules

-Businesses that accept credit card payments also need to comply with rules and regulations set by the credit card brand networks, aka “card brand rules.”
+Businesses that accept credit card payments must also comply with rules and regulations set by credit card brand networks, aka “card brand rules.”
 Card brand rules cover a wide range of topics, including the types of fees that can be charged, the methods for disclosing these fees to customers, and the requirements for maintaining secure payment processing systems.

 Key Aspects of Card Brand Rules